Dr Beat Richner, the founder of the Kantha Bopha Children’s Hospitals, has died at the age of 71.

 Dr Richner set up the first hospital in 1992 and oversaw them until 2017, when he stepped down due to a serious medical condition.

-“Dr Richner leaves behind a legacy deserving admiration,” a statement from the Kantha Bopha Foundation said yesterday.
+“Dr Richner leaves behind an exceptional legacy deserving admiration,” a statement from the Kantha Bopha Foundation issued today said.
 “Afflicted by a serious illness, he left Cambodia in 2017 and returned to his native Zurich where he spent the last months of his life.”

 “He left everything behind to answer the call of Norodom Sihanouk, who asked him to rebuild the children’s hospital in Phnom Penh, destroyed during the reign of terror of the Khmer Rouge,” it added.